Our Mistakes

 How we fell short: We aimed to publish regular updates on the Against Malaria Foundation, but we went most of the year (February to September) without any updates.
 This was caused by our desire to publish comprehensive updates, and we allowed expectations of new information being available shortly to delay publishing brief updates that had meaningful but limited information.

-Steps we have taken to improve: As of July 2013, we changed our process for completing top-charity updates.
-We began publishing notes from our conversations with these charities (as we do for many of the conversations we have more generally) which should lead to more timely updates on our top charities.
+How we addressed our mistake: As of July 2013, we changed our process for completing Top Charity updates.
+We began publishing notes from our conversations with these organizations (as we do for many of the conversations we have more generally) to facilitate more timely updates on our Top Charities.

-October 2016 Update: We now plan to publish twice-yearly 'refreshes' of all of our top charity recommendations, in addition to publishing conversation notes and relevant updates throughout the year.
+Update (posted October 2016): At the time of this update, we now plan to publish twice-yearly “refreshes” of all of our Top Charity recommendations, in addition to publishing conversation notes and relevant updates throughout the year.

 May to June 2013: Unpublished website pages intermittently available publicly